OpenKneeboard/OpenKneeboard/docs/internals/README.md

 ## Libraries: `src/lib`

 This is generally stuff that is needed by both the main app, and by injectables or utilitites.
-This includes `OpenKneeboard::GameEvent`, `OpenKneeboard::SHM`, and various smaller components.
+This includes `OpenKneeboard::APIEvent`, `OpenKneeboard::SHM`, and various smaller components.

 ## Utilities: `src/utilities`

 These are tools intended to help develop or debug OpenKneeboard:

-* `fake-dcs`: send DCS game events to the main OpenKneeboard app, populating the radio log, theater, and aircraft kneeboard tabs.
+* `fake-dcs`: send DCS API events to the main OpenKneeboard app, populating the radio log, theater, and aircraft kneeboard tabs.
-* `test-gameevent-feeder`: feed fake radio log messages to OpenKneeboard once a second.
-Useful to test the GameEvent code, and that it handles the app not running, or being closed, or being restarted.
+* `test-apievent-feeder`: feed fake radio log messages to OpenKneeboard once a second.
+Useful to test the APIEvent code, and that it handles the app not running, or being closed, or being restarted.
 * `test-feeder`: populate the shared memory and textures with a cycling test pattern, without the OpenKneeboard app running.